-This course is presented to familiarize environmental health and safety students with options available to properly minimize, recycle, or dispose of wastes.
-Information is presented from the perspective of reducing waste by better materials management.
-Comparisons between management of hazardous wastes and nonhazardous wastes and methods of disposal are covered.
-Emphasis is placed upon economical considerations for recovery and recycling of materials used in industry and methods to reduce materials placed in landfills.
+This course is presented to familiarize EHS students with options available to minimize waste, recycle, or other energy conserving concepts in the workplace.
+Information is presented to present ways of encouraging sustainability through better business practices.
+Emphasis is placed upon economical considerations for recovery and recycling materials used in industry, and methods to reduce materials placed in landfills.
 Key topics are given to show methods of making money from materials that cost to be destroyed.